nasyiqin/STIA1123-Quiz3/README.md

 because the age value is set as 3 referring to cat age.

 #### 7. Where is the value of an instance variable stored?
-age in Animal class.
+in Lab1Stage1 main method, where the age is defined.

 #### 8. Where is the value of a class variable stored?
-in heap
+age in Animal class.

 #### 9. What refers the variable this to?
-age
+refers to class itself. if two variable or method with same name are used, variable this will use both of class version.